sriramalavalapati3/Youtube-admin/README.md

 ### Lets starts by cloning
 ``git clone https://github.com/sriramalavalapati3/Myanatomy-Initial-project.git``

+### aFter dowloading locally start the react app with command . bcube is foldername
+``npm start``

+### connect the data base as your wish like mongoDB atlas , compass

+### start the backend with command
+``npm start``

+### After starting the server. register ur credentials like (username,email,password) use postman or Thunder client as Your wish
+Hit this api to register by passing above details ``http://localhost8080/api/register``

+### After the login from frontend perform crud operations.

 # API HIT ROUTES
 | Method | Endpoint    | Description                 | Authentication | Status Code |
 |--------|-------------|-----------------------------|----------------|-------------|